Blog

 I’ve included an architecture diagram of a simple web application software solution below to show what this might look like.

-An example simple software architecture
+A example of simple software architecture.

-4. We want to keep stakeholders happy
+4. We want to keep stakeholders happy.

 In software development, the primary stakeholders tend to be the product’s users, but also the level of management paying for the product.
 This may be comparable to building a facility for a government department which will ultimately be used by its employees.
 There are different stakeholders with sometimes competing interests to cater for.